We choose our suppliers based on a variety of factors:

 - Windmill Hill City Farm (0 miles) A Place Where People Grow!
-Our favourite supplier of fresh salad year round, and a wonderful selection of fruit and veg through the changing seasons, grown and harvested by volunteer groups.
-Also supplies pork for our sausage rolls, goat, lamb and beef for our tasty stews, and fresh chicken, duck and goose eggs to sell in the shop.
+The farm supplies fresh salad year round and a wonderful selection of fruit and veg through the changing seasons, grown and harvested by volunteer groups.
+Also supplies pork for our sausage rolls, goat and lamb for our tasty stews, and fresh chicken, duck and goose eggs to sell in the shop.

 - Wogan Coffee (2 miles) Organic and Fairtrade Amharic coffee (which you can also buy ground for use at home) and delicious Zuma hot chocolate.

-- Proper Bread (2 miles) Soft bloomer for our bacon sandwiches.
+- Proper Bread (2 miles) Soft bloomer for certain sandwiches.

 - Chew Moos Ice Cream (5 miles) A small-batch, family-owned ice-cream parlour powered by solar energy, with amazing flavours like Dark Chocolate & Orange Delight, and Raspberry & White Chocolate Ripple.

 - The Community Farm (6 miles) A community-owned social enterprise, growing and supplying lovely fresh organic produce.
 They offer volunteering opportunities alongside their veg box business.
 We sell their produce alongside our own, to ensure a good range is available.
-They list their veg by the proximity of the supplier so we can make sure we’re using and selling good stuff.
+They list their veg by the proximity of the supplier so we can make sure we’re using and selling the best local, seasonal stuff.